-Riding a motorcycle gives you a sense of freedom, you are not just riding the bike, you are also coming in direct contact with your surroundings.
+Riding a motorcycle gives you a sense of freedom, you are not just riding the bike, but you are also coming in direct contact with your surroundings.

 However, we cannot deny the fact that riding a motorcycle requires you to be a well-practised and cautious rider.
 Moreover, to decrease the risks of any accidents, particularly if you are travelling on loner routes, you must take some precautionary measures.
 Here are some tips that can help you ride your motorcycle safely:

 You can learn to ride a bike with your friend or a family member, but to become an avid rider, you must take a safety course.
 To ride a motorcycle, you need skills and active judgment.
 A safety course can help you with both.
 Moreover, you can learn to face and deal with unpredictable situations in a safer environment.

 It is a known fact that most of the road accidents occur when someone breaks the traffic rules.
 Rules are meant to keep you safe, no matter how much you are in a hurry, you should always obey the traffic rules.